Fair Credit Reporting Act (FCRA) and Background Checks

-When employers conduct a check of your background (including credit, criminal, and past employer checks) using a third party, the background check is covered by The Fair Credit Reporting Act of 1970 (FCRA).
+When employers conduct a background check (including credit, criminal, and past employer checks) using a third party, the background check is covered by The Fair Credit Reporting Act of 1970 (FCRA).

-Below, learn more about FCRA, and how it impacts any background checks done by employers.
-Also read below for more general information about background checks, and your rights as related to background checks.
+Learn more about FCRA and how it impacts any background checks done by employers.
+Also, read below for general information about background checks and your rights as related to them.

 A background check is a review of someone's records.
-These reports can include credit checks, driving records, criminal background information, and other documents that show a history of the employee.
+These reports can include credit checks, driving records, criminal background information, and other documents that show an employee's history.

-Employers usually, though not always, conduct some sort of background check on job seekers through a third party organization and they may not check on all elements of your background.
+Employers usually, though not always, conduct some type of background check on job seekers through a third party organization, though they may not check all elements of your background.
 Typically, they only conduct checks on people who are far along in the application process.
-A background check helps an employer to verify information shared by a job seeker and to uncover any vulnerabilities such as indebtedness or a criminal history that might make it more likely that the candidate would act unethically on the job.
+A background check helps an employer verify information shared by a job seeker and uncover any vulnerabilities, such as indebtedness or a criminal history, that might make it more likely the candidate would act unethically on the job.

-Many employers use a third party to conduct a background check.
-When they do this, they must adhere to FCRA regulations.
+When employers use a third party to conduct background checks, they must adhere to the FCRA and Equal Employment Opportunity Commission (EEOC) regulations.

-Below is a list of types of background checks:
+Below is a list of types of background checks that employers may conduct: